Kagami/avif.js/README.md

 you might have, e.g. `background-image` in external CSS or `XMLHttpRequest` from a script.

-If you already have Service Worker, simply add `importScripts("avif-sw.js")` to its code instead of registering a new one.

 See [demo](demo) directory for the usage example.

 ## Technical details for nerds